 The pins that are already floating around out there won’t be affected by this change.
 Pinterest doesn’t allow you to change the URL of pins that have already been repinned.
 Good for keeping spam out, not good for when you want to change the URL of your own website.
 In this case, you will want to set up redirects so that they traffic makes it to your new site.
 Here is a good article about redirects to help you get started.

 When I switched domain names, I only had about a dozen posts, so I chose not to worry about the redirect.
 I was changing from a blog with many topics, to one specific topic (finances), so I didn’t feel the need to redirect all of the unrelated posts.

-Be sure you change everything on Pinterest, such as your name, URL, description, board names, etc. This can get very overwhelming, especially for someone who isn’t savvy with Pinterest.
+Be sure you change everything on Pinterest profile, such as your name, URL, description, board names, etc. This can get very overwhelming, especially for someone who isn’t savvy with Pinterest.
 If this is the case for you, you may benefit from taking my Pinterest course that walks you through it all.
 Use this unique link to get $10 off the course!

 In the image below, you can see the screen on Pinterest that you would use to update the URL on your pins.
 Just click edit pin, and you will get to this screen.
 Put the new URL in the box and click save.
 Done!

 Don’t forget to schedule your new pins on a platform such as this one so that you can get maximum expose to your blog posts.

 Well there you have it!
 Those are the 3 steps I took when I changed my blog domain name.